remnawave/panel/docs/awesome-remnawave/index.md

 :::info

 Please, use [https://squoosh.app/](https://squoosh.app/) to compress the image.
 Format must be `webp`.
-Place the image to folder `static/awesome`.
+Add the image to the `static/awesome` directory.

 :::